Yelena-Str/rsschool-cv/cv.md

     discord: Yelena#7963

 ## Briefly about myself:
 My first profession is musicology.
 I have been studing piano and music theory since I was 5 years old.
-After writing my dissertation theses, I work as a teacher at the Acadamy of Music.
+After writing my dissertation theses, I work as a lecturer at the Acadamy of Music.

 Music and programming have something in common - they are mathematical principles and algorithms.
 So I started learning JS.
 Since I am a teacher myself, I made myself a plan for mastering frontend development.
 I took several courses on HTML and CSS on Hexlet, made a secetion of videos on youtube and educarional games for myself.
 In the future, I plan to move on to studing libraries and frameworks and move towards backend development.